 Home » Money management » Budgeting

 People often ask me how I budget.
-Here I share the secrets of successful budgeting.
+Let me unveil the secrets of successful budgeting.

-Fair game; I am in personal finance and I have a personal finance blog on which I’ve written a fair bit about successful budgeting, how to pay off debt, and investing.
+That’s fair game.
+I am in personal finance, and I have a personal finance blog on which I’ve written a fair bit about successful budgeting, how to pay off debt, and investing.

 I’ll be completely open with you: